tortoise/tortoise-orm/docs/CONTRIBUTING.rst

 Coding Guideline
 ================

-We believe to keep the code simple, so it is easier to test and there is less place for bugs to hide.
+We believe in keeping the code simple, so it is easier to test and there are fewer places for bugs to hide.

 Priorities
 ----------